pitchingplus/arm-angle-gam/README.md

 This project implements a machine learning model to predict the ball angle in baseball pitches using Generalized Additive Models (GAMs) and hyperparameter optimization with Optuna.

+The model is trained on data from MLB's Statcast system, specifically focusing on the release point of the ball and the corresponding shoulder angles.

+R² is ~0.79, so the model is not perfect, but it is a good start.

 ## Workflow

 1. **Data Loading and Preprocessing**